idanalyzer/id-analyzer-php-sdk/README.md

 ## DocuPass Signature API

-You can get user to solely review and sign document in DocuPass without identity verification, to do so you need to create a DocuPass Signature session.
+You can get user to review and remotely sign legal document in DocuPass without identity verification, to do so you need to create a DocuPass Signature session.

 ```php
 $docupass = new DocuPass($apikey, "My Company Inc.", $api_region);